chefconf-crc/crc-training/labs/lab_4.md

 * Is the investment (time) required to correct existing issues/extend the cookbook greater than a doing a full-rewrite?
 * Does it make sense to incrementally improve or completely rewrite the cookbook?

+## Outcome

+* You will define your specific outcome!
+* A successful update to your teams assigned cookbook to the class supermarket.

-TA’s are ready and willing to help you with your questions!
+## TA’s are ready and willing to help you with your questions!